abhi-ops-88/portfolio-generator-platform/README.md

-# Portfolio Generator Platform
+# DeckFolio - Stack Your Story Instantly

-A comprehensive platform for generating and deploying professional portfolio websites with support for multiple hosting platforms including Vercel, Netlify, and GitHub Pages.
+A comprehensive platform for generating and deploying professional portfolio websites with enterprise-grade deployment support for multiple hosting platforms including Vercel, Netlify, and GitHub Pages.

 ## 🚀 Features

 ### Portfolio Generation
-- **Interactive Form Builder**: Step-by-step portfolio creation
+- **Deck-Based Builder**: Stack your story with our intuitive step-by-step interface
-- **Real-time Preview**: See changes as you build
+- **Real-time Preview**: See changes as you build your professional narrative
-- **Professional Templates**: Modern, responsive designs
+- **Professional Templates**: Modern, responsive designs with AWS-inspired styling
-- **Theme Customization**: Colors, fonts, and layouts
+- **Theme Customization**: Enterprise-grade colors, fonts, and layouts
-- **Content Management**: Easy editing and updates
+- **Content Management**: Easy editing and updates with professional polish

 ### Multi-Platform Deployment
 - **Vercel**: Edge functions and automatic optimizations
 - **Netlify**: Continuous deployment with global CDN
 - **GitHub Pages**: Free hosting with custom domains
-- **One-Click Deploy**: Automated setup and configuration
+- **One-Click Deploy**: Automated setup and configuration with enterprise reliability

 ### Generated Portfolio Features
 - **Responsive Design**: Mobile-first, works on all devices